-From Mar 1871 to Mar 1875, St. John missed 514 of 981 roll call votes, which is 52.4%.
-This is worse than the median of 22.3% among the lifetime records of representatives serving in Mar 1875.
+From Mar 1871 to Mar 1875, St. John missed 522 of 991 roll call votes, which is 52.7%.
+This is much worse than the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 |Dec 1871-Feb 1872||89||85||95.5%||99th|